 Sunday, June 05, 2011

-The man?
-Dominique Strauss-Kahn, aka DSK, Managing Director of the International Monetary Fund and a candidate to the post of First Secretary of the Socialist Party, in France.
+He was Dominique Strauss-Kahn, Managing Director of the International Monetary Fund and a candidate to the post of First Secretary of the Socialist Party, in France.
+After the incident, he dressed and left the hotel without his cell phone.
+He had lunch with his daughter, before catching his return flight to France.

 Quel shock!

-An unshaven and disheveled Strauss-Kahn emerged two days later.
-His 'perp walk' in the Criminal Court of U.S. Judge Melissa Jackson caused a frenzy among the French who gasped at the sight of their presidential hopeful, paraded in handcuffs.
-Under France's Napoleonic Code, transgressors enjoy a cloak of discretion.
+Two days later, an unshaven and disheveled Strauss-Kahn appeared before the Criminal Court of U.S. Judge Melissa Jackson.
+His 'perp walk' caused a frenzy among the French who gasped at the sight of their presidential hopeful, paraded in handcuffs.
+For under France's Napoleonic Code, transgressors enjoy a cloak of discretion.
 U.S. Civil law will have none of it.

 “I think it is humiliating," said New York's mayor, Michael Bloomberg.
 "But you know if you don’t want to do the perp walk, don’t do the crime.”

-May justice prevail, as the case resumes on June 6, 2011.
-Brace yourselves.
-The details are going to get ugly.
-Butt ugly.
+The case resumes on June 6, 2011.
+The details are going to get butt ugly.

 UPDATE: